Submitty/submitty.github.io/_docs/developer/development_instructions.md

   ```
   sudo /usr/local/submitty/.setup/INSTALL_SUBMITTY.sh clean
   ```

+  _NOTE: The `clean` argument is usually not necessary, and installation runs faster without it._

-  And also re-run the `BUILD_coursename.sh` script for any courses that you're using for testing, e.g.:
+  You will also need to re-run the `BUILD_coursename.sh` script for any courses that you're using for testing, e.g.:

   ```
   /var/local/submitty/courses/s17/course_01/BUILD_course_01.sh